Azure/azure-kusto-spark/docs/AuthenticationMethods.md

 ## Device Authentication
 If no authentication parameters were passed.
 The connector will request for user authentication by writing a token to the console, this token can be used to authenticate at https://login.microsoftonline.com/common/oauth2/deviceauth and will allow temporary access.
-The user needs appropriate privileges for the Kusto cluster as explained in [Kusto Sink](KustoSink.md).
+The user needs appropriate privileges for the Kusto cluster as explained in [Kusto Sink](KustoSink.md/#Authentication).

-**Note:** This method is not recommended for production!
+>**Note**: This method is not recommended for production!